Cover-Up (2025 film): Release

 The film had its world premiere out of competition at the 82nd Venice International Film Festival on August 29, 2025.
-It also screened at the 52nd Telluride Film Festival on August 30, and at the 2025 Toronto International Film Festival on September 10.
-It will screen at the 2025 New York Film Festival.
-In September 2025, Netflix acquired distribution rights to the film.

-It will compete in Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 5, 2025.

-On November 17, 2025, it was shown as the closing film at Glimmerglass Film Days, a film festival in Cooperstown, New York.
+It screened at the 52nd Telluride Film Festival on August 30 and at the 2025 Toronto International Film Festival on September 10.
+It also screened at the main slate of the 2025 New York Film Festival.
+It competed in the Stockholm Documentary Competition of the 2025 Stockholm International Film Festival on November 5, 2025.
+It screened at AFI Fest on October 22.
+On November 17, it was the closing film at Glimmerglass Film Days in Cooperstown, New York.

+In September 2025, Netflix acquired distribution rights to the film, planning a winter release.
+It was theatrically released in the U.S. on December 19 and had a global streaming release on December 26.